1t2uka/lisp/README.md

 **Stack**: the memory where all of temporary variables and data structures as manipulate and edit when program lives

 **Heap**: a section of memory put aside for storage of object whth a longer lifespan, what has to be manually allocated and deallocated(malloc & free)

+**Macros**: work by taking some arguments which can be almost anything, and copying and pasting them into some given pattern